ok3gg/Vaccination-Coverage-Dashboard/README.md

 ### 1. Mild Data Cleaning in Pandas
 - Removed rows where Estimate data was not collected
-- changing of data types
+- Changing of data types

 ### 2. Data Wrangling:  Querying and Manipulation with Pandas